 Steps & activity

 The boring metric that drives more long-term health outcomes than anything except sleep.
-Wellness Project tracks daily steps, active zone minutes, and NEAT — and your specialists factor it into every training and weight-loss decision.
+Wellness Project tracks daily steps, Heart Points (also called Active Zone Minutes), and NEAT, and your specialists factor it into every training and weight-loss decision.

 Free · Now on iPhone · Syncs Apple Health, Fitbit & Oura